kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 - Isolate the CPUs Cores allocated to VMs, IOThreads and Emulator Threads from the Host (bare metal) OS.
 - This model will ensure that  Barmetal performance can be achieved for CNF PODS running inside the VMs and network complexities are also reduced.
 ## Implmentation Details
-* Most of above desribed requirments can be achived via IaaS (Openstack, but I will not disucss that )
+* Most of above described requirements can be achieved via IaaS (Open stack, but I will not discuss that).
-* I will discuss implmentation details for Host OS (Ubunut 18.04) and Guest VMs Running (Centos 18.06)
+* I will discuss implementation details for Host OS (Ubunut 18.04) and Guest VMs Running (Centos 18.06).
-* Identify the NUMA archticture
+- Identify the NUMA Archticture
 ```
 server1:~$ lscpu
 Architecture:        x86_64